Discover Copenhagen : Danish design

 The first golden age of Danish design

 Created in 1936, it was the pioneer of kit furniture for home assembly, sold completely disassembled in a small crate for shipping.
 It revisits the Indian Roorkhee Chairs, lightweight, easy-to-transport yet ultra-strong folding armchairs used in India by the British army at the turn of the 1890s.
-Other flagship pieces launched a few years earlier, in 1933: the "deck chaise longue" and the folding stool which remain benchmarks in furniture history.
+Other flagship pieces launched a few years earlier, in 1933: the "deck chaise longue" and the folding stool, which remain benchmarks in furniture history.

 Design and architecture: great signatures

-Modernism and international renown were brought by Arne Jacobson (1902-1971), a true jack-of-all-trades honored with several international awards for his work in textiles, interior decoration, design and architecture.
+Modernism and international renown were brought by Arne Jacobsen (1902-1971), a true jack-of-all-trades honored with several international awards for his work in textiles, interior decoration, design and architecture.
 It was in this field that, in association with architect Flemming Lassen, he launched his career, winning the House of the Future competition in 1929.
 This circular house, Fremtidens Hus, was completely visionary for its time.
 It featured the very latest technological advances, many of which are now being developed in the field of home automation: automatic opening of the garage door as the car approaches, a vacuum cleaner built into the doormat at the entrance to the house to clean dirt from shoes, a roof-mounted antenna to capture electricity transferred without wiring, a flat-screen TV in the central living room..

 For vintage enthusiasts, room 606 at the Radisson Blu Royal is the showroom, entirely preserved in its original state.
 If you want to reserve it, do so well in advance, as it's highly coveted!